abrinckm/TE-Performer-App/README.md

 `npm run prod-api`

 ## Generating test reports:
-You can generate the test reports as an HTML document by running: \
+You can generate the test reports as a CSV document by running: \
-`npm run generate-docs`
+`npm run prod-generate-csv` \

-(WIP: Later, we will have CSV reporter to display the reports as a spreadsheet rather than in the browser.)
+`npm run dev-generate-csv`